ronok-shahariar/Lab-report-1/README.md

 # Lab-report-1
 # Experiment No 14
 ## Name of the Experiment
->Study Of Newton Backward Difference Method To Predict Unknown Value(s) For Any Geographic Point Data.
+Study Of Newton Backward Difference Method To Predict Unknown Value(s) For Any Geographic Point Data.
 ## Objectives
 The objective of this experiment is to use Newton backward difference method to find out the very precise values of the given data point, using MATLAB.
 ## Theory
-The differences y1 – y0, y2 – y1, ……, yn – yn–1 when denoted by dy1, dy2, ……, dyn, respectively, are called first backward difference.
-Thus the first backward differences are:
+The differences **_y1 – y0, y2 – y1, ……, yn – yn–1_** when denoted by **_dy1, dy2, ……, dyn_**, respectively, are called first backward difference.
+Thus the first backward differences are[1]:

 ![1](https://user-images.githubusercontent.com/51051408/105453897-35666c80-5cab-11eb-908b-555e06a561db.jpg)

-NEWTON’S GREGORY BACKWARD INTERPOLATION FORMULA:
+NEWTON’S GREGORY BACKWARD INTERPOLATION FORMULA[1]:

 ![2](https://user-images.githubusercontent.com/51051408/105454195-a9a11000-5cab-11eb-8a88-07c60493d115.jpg)
 ## Tool
-MATLAB Software
+>MATLAB Software
 ## MATLAB Code
 [With comments](http://www.github.com)
 - Given values